SophieNiu/infovisfinal/README.md

   - Pandas

 ## Start the program
-(1) Install the dash python package
+(1) Install the required python packages shown above

-""pip install dash""
+(2) clone the github repo/ download the map_dash.py

-(2) clone the github repo/ download the map_dash.py Then run the map_dash.py code, it would open up a local server developmental page of our demo.
+Then run the map_dash.py code, it would open up a local server developmental page of our demo.
 If you run into the url authorization problem. clone the repo(or download the dataset folder). in map_dash.py, comment out line 20-22, and 86.
 Uncomment 13-17 and 84 to reroute the dataset access.
 This should work. (the line number may be a bit different but these are where we have https links for external sources).
 We are deploying it to a personal server that one of our teammate has but it may not come soon.